-Childhood trauma is often a huge cause of feeling worthless.
+Childhood trauma is often a huge cause of feeling invisible or worthless.
 The people who raised us played a huge role in shaping who we are today.
 If we grew up in a negative environment, we’re more likely to be negative.
 If our parents or even teachers put us down, shamed us, or made us feel worthless, we might still have vivid memories of those hurtful words they hurled at us thirty years later.
 Learning to sort through childhood trauma will likely require some professional help to learn how to break through that suffering and finally move forward in life.

 2. Recent Failure

 A recent failure in your life can cause you to feel worthless.
 So much of our self worth comes from validation, praise, and even the like button.
 When someone tells us that they don’t like us, it often deflates us instantly.
 If a post doesn’t get any likes, we become disappointed.
-However, failures are packed with so many lessons that allow us to move forward in life.
+However, failures are packed with so many life lessons that allow us to move forward in life.
 And to truly reach our potential.
 Instead of looking at a failure and feeling worthless, ask yourself, “what can I learn from this?
 What’s my next step?”

 3. Negative Feedback